 Why should we hire you?

-This is where you get the chance to tell the interviewer about the skills, experience and attributes you have that mean you should be hired.
+This is where you get the chance to tell the interviewer about the skills, experience and attributes you have on why you should be hired.
 When preparing for the interview, check the job description and try and include some of the phrases in your answer (if they are relevant).

 Whenever you talk about a skill or attribute you have, make sure you relate it back to the company or the role.
 Don’t just list your experience without explaining how it could benefit the organisation.